Power Board API¶

 The power board’s six outputs can be turned on and off using the

-You can also control each output individually using the
+You can also get information about and control each output in the group.

-Because the motor board is powered through these power outputs, whilst the power is off, you won’t be able to control your motors.
-This will register as a missing board and your code will break if you try and control them.
+The motor and servo boards are powered through these power outputs, whilst the power is off, you won’t be able to control your motors or servos.
+They will register as a missing board and your code will break if you try and control them.

-The power board has a piezo buzzer which can buzz.
+The power board has a piezo sounder which can buzz.